sapphonie/StAC-tf2/README.md

 0) Install the recommended extensions and plugins:
 - [Discord API](https://forums.alliedmods.net/showthread.php?t=292663) for Discord Webhook logging
-- [My fork of SourceTVManager](https://github.com/sapphonie/sourcetvmanager/releases/tag/v1.2s) for stv demo tick logging
+- [SourceTVManager](https://nightly.link/peace-maker/sourcetvmanager/workflows/main/master) for stv demo tick logging

 1) download the latest release (called `stac.zip`) from [here](https://github.com/sapphonie/StAC-tf2/releases/latest)
 2) extract the downloaded zip, and copy all the folders inside of it into `/tf/addons/sourcemod/` on your tf2 server.
 Overwrite any files if prompted.